chrisbra/vim-diff-enhanced/README.md

 library and is able to handle diff internally without falling back to calling `diff` as external tool.

-This means, one can now simply use
+This means, one can now simply set diffopt:

-`:set diffopt+=internal,algorithm:patience`
+    if has("patch-8.1.0360")
+        set diffopt+=internal,algorithm:patience
+    endif

-and be Vim will use the patience diff algorithm when creating a diff.
+and Vim will use the patience diff algorithm when creating a diff.

-In addition, Vim can now parse context diffs (currently with only zero context ines) from a diff tool when using diff as external tool.
+In addition, Vim can now parse context diffs (currently with only zero context lines) from a diff tool when using diff as external tool.
 So a translation to an ed-like diff is not needed anymore.

 So in essence, starting with that Vim version, you don't need to use this plugin anymore.

-# Ignoring parts of a afile
+# Ignoring parts of a file

 Using the command `:EnhancedDiffIgnorePat pat` you can define patterns, that will be ignored before feeding the buffer contents to the diff program.